 You can also do a weekly cleaning of your cloudy diamonds at home.
 To clean your ring at home, you need only common household items like a small bucket of warm water or soapy water, liquid detergent or liquid soap, a brush with soft bristles, and a soft piece of cotton cloth.
 It’s just a matter of minutes to keep your stone and ring clean.
 Take note: do NOT use bleaching agents to clean your ring or your diamonds.
 A cleaner with abrasive chemicals will mar the diamonds’ surface and can permanently damage that brilliant diamond sparkle.

 Additional tips for cleaning diamonds weekly come from the Gemological Institute of America (GIA), which recommends a once or twice weekly soaking of your diamonds in an ammonia-based glass cleaner overnight.
 In the morning, you take out the diamonds and gently scrub (not too much force, please!) with a soft toothbrush.
 This will be the at-home regular weekly cleaning of your ring.

 Then at the same time, for maintenance, take your diamonds to the jewelry store, where ultrasonic cleaners will be used to do a deep clean of your diamond rings by a professional local jeweler.
 An ultrasonic cleaner is for the deep cleansing of your diamonds.
 Just like you have regular checkups with your doctors, and your car undergoes regular maintenance checkups, your diamonds need this too to help a cloudy diamond gleam and sparkle brightly again!

-Insuring your jewelry is the best way to protect your investment from unforeseen events, specifically theft or loss.
+Insuring your precious jewelry items, such as your diamond rings, is the best way to protect your investment from unforeseen events, specifically theft inclusions or loss inclusions.

 - What is the deductible?